Skip to content

 Should I be concerned about DEC staff reacting negatively to my appealing their decision?

-No. Appeals of staff decisions are routine and staff understand that their decisions are subject to review, modification or reversal by DEC managers and appeal processes.
+No. Appeals of staff decisions are routine and staff understand their decisions are subject to review, modification or reversal by DEC managers and appeal processes.

 Do informal reviews really ever result in a director changing a decision made by their staff?